 Are your children sponging off you?

-A new survey shows that the majority of parents provide financial support to their adult children, and warns that it may be teaching them bad money habits.
+A survey conducted last year by finder.com.au. shows that the majority of parents provide financial support to their adult children, and warns that it may be teaching them bad money habits.

-A ‘sponge society’ of adult children receiving financial assistance from their parents is alive and thriving across Australia, according to a new investigation into the money habits of adult Australians by finder.com.au.
+A ‘sponge society’ of adult children receiving financial assistance from their parents is alive and thriving across Australia, according to this investigation into the money habits of adult Australians

 A study of more than 1,700 Australians commissioned by finder.com.au found that 86 percent of parents provide financial help to their adult children, with lending money and cash handouts the most popular ways they contributed financially.